Why is Goal Setting Important?

 The first and most obvious place to start might be to ask whether goal setting helps in being successful?
 According to Harvard academic Tal Ben Shahar there is a relationship between success and goals:

-Of course we are all different in how we might define success.
-Common for most of us though is the thought that success will make us happy.
+Of course we might all differ to some extent in how we define success but many would assume that success brings happiness.
 However, the two do not necessarily go hand-in-hand.
 So we need to ask if there is a relationship between the kind of goals we set and being happy?

 Setting goals is important, but some goals are more likely to help us than others.
-It’s not just that goal setting is important, the kind of goals we decide to set are important and how we go about pursuing them.
-Take for example the conclusions that Tim Kasser and his colleagues drew from their research.
+The kinds of goals we decide to set are important, and so is the way we go about pursuing them.
+For example, take the conclusions that Tim Kasser and his colleagues drew from their research.
 They found that:

 Writing down your goals is closely associated to committing to them, and a goal that we have committed to focuses our attention and energy onto how we are going to do it.

-So why is goal setting important?
-Well because if you set the right kind of goals it is likely you will be more successful and happier: provided, that is, you pay attention to:
+If you set the right kind of goals it’s likely you will be both more successful and happier.
+Provided you remember to:

 This should be good news for us all, that we can set goals that are more likely to make us happy.
 As famed American philanthropist Elbert Hubbard said: